polkadot-developers/knowledgebase/current/learn-substrate/weight.md

 simple terms, through transaction fees.
 The fee implications of the weight system are covered in the [Transaction Fees document](../runtime/fees).

+Substrates defines one unit of weight as one picosecond of execution time on some reference machine.
+Currently, that is an Intel Core i7-7700K CPU with 64GB of RAM and a NVMe SSD.
+Which reference machine is used ultimately depends on what are the hardware requirements the runtime developer wants to put on the validators.
+Weights are determined by benchmarking every dispatchable on this reference machine.
+Over time, the weight values will be adjusted to keep up with hardware and software improvements.

 ## Weight Fundamentals

 Weights represent the _limited_ time that your blockchain has to validate a block.
 This includes